stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

 From SCP's perspective, values are just opaque byte arrays whose interpretation is left to higher-layer software.
-However, SCP requires a _combining function_ that reduces multiple candidate values into a single _composite_ value.
+However, SCP requires a _validity_ function (to check whether a value is valid) and a _combining function_ that reduces multiple candidate values into a single _composite_ value.
 When nodes nominate multiple values for a slot, SCP nodes invoke this function to converge on a single composite value.
 By way of example, in an application where values consist of sets of transactions, the combining function could take the union of transaction sets.
 Alternatively, if values represent a timestamp and a set of transactions, the combining function might pair the highest nominated timestamp with the transaction set that has the highest hash value.

 # Protocol